-The PSU-1s vest in equal tranches over a three-year period on each six-month anniversary of the grant date, provided that we achieve positive diluted EPS during any fiscal year period within five years following the grant date.
-No PSU-1s vest prior to achievement of positive diluted EPS, and, if positive diluted EPS is not achieved within the five years following grant, the PSU-1 is forfeited.
-The performance-based condition for the PSU-1s was met in February 2020, and all applicable PSU-1s that had previously met the time-based vesting condition vested immediately and the remaining PSU-1s will vest according to the remaining schedule of the time-based condition.
+The PSU-1s generally vest in equal tranches over a three-year period on each six-month anniversary of the grant date, provided that we achieve positive diluted EPS during any fiscal year period within five years following the grant date.
+Generally, no PSU-1s vest prior to achievement of positive diluted EPS, and, if positive diluted EPS is not achieved within the five years following grant, the PSU-1 is forfeited.
+The performance-based condition for the PSU-1s granted in 2020 was met in February 2021, and all applicable PSU-1s that had previously met the time-based vesting condition have vested and the remaining PSU-1s will vest according to the remaining schedule of the time-based condition.